 3. Become a Live-In Nanny

-As a live-in nanny, you can actually get paid to live in someone else’s home.
-In exchange, you would generally be responsible for helping the family out in some way whether that is taking care of the children during the day, washing laundry, cleaning up, cooking, etc.
+As a live-in nanny, you can actually get paid to stay in someone else’s home.
+In exchange, you would generally be responsible for helping the family out in ways like taking care of the children during the day, washing laundry, cleaning up, cooking, etc.

 Live-in nannies typically need a background check, references, and some level of certification such as CPR/First Aid certifications.